 - Slowly count to 10

-- Take a time out to meditate, pray, practice yoga, or whatever works best for you
+- Take time out of your day to meditate, pray, practice yoga, or whatever works best for you

-- Talk to someone about what you are feeling
+- Talk to someone about how you’re feeling

-There are also several things you can do with your body that will help manage stress and anxiety that can lead to a depressive episode or anxiety attack:
+There are also several things you can do with your body that will help you symptoms that contribute to depression or anxiety:

 This last point tells us that you can, indeed take action to help manage how you feel, even through eating food!
-In the remaining part of this article, we will focus on foods to avoid in order to help you manage anxiety and stress.
+In the remaining part of this article, we will cover the worst foods for depression and anxiety, so you know what to avoid in order to help you manage symptoms.

 10 Worst Foods for Anxiety and Stress

-Coffee, as you probably know, is high in caffeine, which is a stimulant that can cause jitters, palpitations and anxiety in people susceptible to it.
+Coffee, as you probably know, is high in caffeine, which is a stimulant that can cause jitters, disrupt sleep, and induce palpitations.
 Stay away from coffee and opt for herbal teas instead for your hot beverage fix.

 3. Potato Chips